All posts

 Why Non-Resident Founders Need a US Bank Account

-1. Payment processor access.
-Stripe, PayPal, and other US-based processors require a US bank account for payouts.
-A Stripe account connected to a US LLC but paying out to a foreign bank account creates friction: delayed settlements, higher fees, and in some cases outright rejection during onboarding.
-A US-domiciled bank account eliminates this bottleneck.
+1. Payment processors won't pay out.
+Stripe, PayPal, and most US-based processors need a US bank account for payouts.
+Connect a Stripe account to a US LLC but route payouts to a foreign bank, and you'll get delayed settlements, higher fees, or outright rejection during onboarding.

-3. Tax compliance infrastructure.
-A US LLC generating income needs a bank account that produces statements, supports 1099 reporting infrastructure, and creates a transaction history that maps to tax filings.
-A US bank account produces documentation in the format that US tax preparers and the IRS expect.
-Foreign accounts add a layer of conversion, reconciliation, and reporting complexity (including potential FBAR obligations for US persons) that a domestic account avoids.
+3. Tax documentation falls apart.
+Your US LLC needs bank statements that map to tax filings, support 1099 reporting, and produce records in the format US tax preparers and the IRS expect.
+Foreign accounts add conversion, reconciliation, and reporting complexity, including potential FBAR obligations for US persons.

 📊